 The benefit to beginning at the middle is that it's sometimes easier to make each half of the braided loaf equal in size.

-Pinch the three strands together at the ends to prevent them separating during baking.
+Pinch and shape the three strands together at the ends to prevent them separating during baking.

 Finally, after making sure the ends of the strands are pinched securely together, lightly pat the loaf along its sides and top to shape it into a perfectly braided loaf.

-Choose one of the traditional homemade braided Easter bread recipes above and practice making braided holiday loaves today.
-They'll look so amazing your loved ones will wonder how you made them, yet only you will know the secret.
+Choose a traditional homemade braided Easter bread recipe above and practice making braided holiday loaves today.
+They'll look so amazing your loved ones will wonder how you made them, yet only you will know the baker's secret.

 braided bread is the perfect symbol for Easter time.
 With the help of